-8.3.3 Required Information and Samples
+7.3.3 Required Information and Samples

 The following shall be provided as part of the display.
-Samples of aggregates, mineral fillers, and fibers shall be provided in transparent containers and labeled accordingly.
+Samples of aggregates, cementitious materials, and fibers shall be provided in transparent containers and labeled accordingly.
+Samples shall be of sufficient sizes/volume to be representative of their product to clearly showcase the material.

-- Individual sample(s) of concrete aggregate, 500 mL (min.) - Individual sample(s) of mineral fillers, 500 mL (min.) - Composite sample(s) of concrete aggregate + mineral filler, 500 mL (min.) - o Composite blends should be of the same proportion of each concrete mixture.

-- Concrete cylinder(s) of each mixture, 3 in. or 4 in. diameter, split in two halves - o If several colors of a given concrete mixture is used, provide only one (1) sample of that mixture (i.e., samples of each color are not required). - Raw reinforcement samples - Mesh and Grids A 12 in. x 12 in. (min.) square sample of each reinforcement material - Strips, Tendons and Bars If the reinforcement is "as-received" as a rolled strip (less than 12 in. wide), a 12 in. long sample strip shall suffice.
-If bars, tendons or strands are utilized, a sample of 12 in. (min.) length shall be provided. - For any fibers used in the concrete mixtures, individual sample(s) of 50 mL (min.) - One (1) hard-copy of Project Proposal - One (1) hard-copy of Enhanced Focus Area Report - One (1) hard-copy of MTDS Addendum
+- Individual sample(s) of each concrete aggregate - Composite sample(s) of concrete aggregate - o Composite blends should be of the same proportion of each concrete mixture. - Concrete cylinder(s) of each mixture, 3 in. or 4 in. diameter, split in two halves - o If several colors of a given concrete mixture is used, provide only one (1) sample of that mixture (i.e., samples of each color are not required). - Raw reinforcement samples - Mesh, Grids, Strips, Tendons, and Bars A representative sample of each reinforcement material used in the canoe - For any fibers used in the concrete mixtures, individual sample(s) - Individual sample(s) of each cementitious material - One (1) hard-copy of Project Proposal - One (1) hard-copy of MTDS Addendum